ChaosGroup/chaos-boats/README.md

 ## Enter the challenge

 To enter the challenge you need your own Bo(a)t to compete against other players.
 Just create a Fork of this GitHub repo, prepare and test your contender code and start a Pull request to register your score in the official game Leaderboard.

-## Win a prize

-All Pull requests received before 7 pm on 29 November will participate in the final ranking.
-The Bo(a)ts with three best scores on the Leaderboard will win special prizes from Chaos Group.
-Chaos Developers Special Award might be bestowed in addition to the authors of some of the greatest code lines.

 ## Some rules